sunfishcode/hello-world-vs-io-errors/README.md

 been determined what the actual documented or specified behavior is.
 In those cases, I've listed the versions tested, or links to reports.

-Node.js is listed here as a "Language" because JavaScript itself doesn't have a builtin concept of standard output, so it takes an embedding like Node.js to connect JS features to command-line concepts such as standard output.
+Node.js (and Deno) is listed here as a "Language" because JavaScript itself doesn't have a builtin concept of standard output, so it takes an embedding like Node.js to connect JS features to command-line concepts such as standard output.